xiaolng/healpixSelector/README.md

 ## Features

-- Selecting sky regions using the HEALPix scheme
+- Selecting sky regions using the `healpy`

-- Interactive visualization of the sky using d3.js
+- Interactive visualization of the sky using `d3.js`

 - Support for both celestial coordinates (RA/Dec) and Galactic coordinates Output of selection in both HEALPix pixel indices and sky coordinates (RA/Dec or Galactic)